PrasanthCYanamandala/Truck-fleet-risk/README.md

 # Truck Fleet Risk Analytics and Driver Safety Solutions

-This repository contains the group project for BUAN-MIS 6346, focused on leveraging data analytics to identify and mitigate driver-related risks in commercial trucking operations.
+This repository contains the project for **Big Data** course, focused on leveraging data analytics to identify and mitigate driver-related risks in commercial trucking operations.

 ## 🚛 Project Overview